mobify/mobify-code-style/css/sass-best-practices/readme.md

 ## Nest Only When Necessary

 Limit nesting as much as possible.
-Assess every single level of nesting that you use.
 This prevents increasing specificity and impacting performance.
-Before nesting, ask yourself "will this work without nesting?"
-Just because you *can* nest does not mean you should, or that it makes the code maintainable (Hint: it doesn't).
+Before nesting, ask yourself, "will this work without nesting?"
+Just because you *can* nest doesn't mean you should, or that it makes the code maintainable (Hint: it doesn't).

 At most, go no more than 4 levels deep.

 ### Beware Nested Comma Separated Selectors

 [This example](http://sassmeister.com/gist/891f2002ef23bf8e4788) demonstrates a real-world scenario that happens when developers recklessly author code to match the markup too closely.

-It is a bad habit to nest every or most times an element is appears nested in the markup.
 CSS is not HTML, so we can't treat it in the same way.
-We have to be mindful of the selectors that we are compiling.
+We have to be mindful of the selectors that we're compiling.

 What strategy do we use to avoid unnecessary nesting?
 Let's use the above [sassmesiter.com](http://sassmeister.com/gist/891f2002ef23bf8e4788) example and tweak it to show a few ways we could approach it instead.
 We could...

 * [Nest less](http://sassmeister.com/gist/12ca39f4fa72cafc5a75)
 * [Don't nest at all](http://sassmeister.com/gist/67f8fd11522e1d4692a9) and use template classes
-* or, [don't nest at all](http://sassmeister.com/gist/036b0a161a47f321b776) and use component classes
+* Or, [don't nest at all](http://sassmeister.com/gist/036b0a161a47f321b776) and use component classes

 The approach you use depends on many factors.
 How much control you have over the markup?
 How reusable are the styles that you are writing?
-Are the desktop or inline styles that you must account for?
+Are there desktop or inline styles that you must account for?

-Chances are you will have to use a combination of all these strategies that works based on the state of your project and its markup.
+Chances are you'll have to use a combination of all these strategies that works based on the state of your project and its markup.

 ## Global vs. Local Variables/Mixins

-Any `$variable` that is used in more than one file should be placed in the `/vellum/variables.scss` file.
+Any `$variable` that is used in more than one file should be placed in the `/variables.scss` file.
 Others should be placed at the top of the file in which they're used.

 Any `@mixin` that is used in more than one file should be placed in the `/utilities` folder.